M365 Copilot User Research Analysis Study

 Previous Survey

-• Secondary Research: I referenced the previous studies ran by my UX team on M365 Copilot as a starting point, using them as a foundation to inform myself and identify key areas to explore further.
+• Secondary Research: I referenced previous studies ran by my UX team on M365 Copilot as a foundation to inform myself and identify key areas to explore further.

 Research Process